 The Office of the Vice Chancellor for Research and Innovation.

-The University of Illinois at Urbana-Champaign is committed to the preservation and respectful treatment and return of human remains, funerary objects, sacred objects, and objects of cultural patrimony to Native American, Alaska Native, and Native Hawaiian descendant communities in accordance with NAGPRA.
+The University of Illinois Urbana-Champaign is committed to the preservation and respectful treatment and return of human remains, funerary objects, sacred objects, and objects of cultural patrimony to Native American, Alaska Native, and Native Hawaiian descendant communities in accordance with NAGPRA.

 Research which utilizes confirmed or potential NAGPRA collections, including human remains and cultural items, must be approved in advance by the NAGPRA Advisory Committee.
 This approval process is outlined in the procedures maintained by the NAGPRA Program Officer.